addict

 Well, this is the situation that this blog is geared toward today.

-Addiction not only rips apart a life, it does the same thing to the relationships and loved ones held most dear by the addict.
+Addiction not only rips apart a life, it does the same thing to the relationships and loved ones held most dear by the person with addiction.